-My current research is focused on three aspects of evolutionary biology.
-Broadly, these topics are genetic architecture, hybridization, and adaptation.
-Genetic architecture is the number of genetic loci controlling a trait, the interactions between those loci, and their position within a species genome.
+My dissertation research at the University of North Carolina at Chapel Hill included theoretical and empirical approaches to interrogate the influence of hybridization on range dynamics.
+My theoretical work focused on three aspects of evolutionary biology: genetic architecture, hybridization, and adaptation.
+Genetic architecture refers to the number of genetic loci controlling a trait, the interactions between those loci, and their position within the genome.
 Hybridization is the interbreeding of distinct species or evolutionary lineages.
 Adaptation is the mechanism by which species become better suited to their environment over many generations.
 I am interested in the interplay between these three subjects within the greater context of biological invasions.
-Currently, I am developing models to explain how the genetic architecture governing adaptive traits influences the dynamics of hybridization between native and introduced species.
-I am applying these models to contemporary invasions on islands in order to investigate how the ecological and evolutionary consequences of the process of island colonization may promote hybrid invasions.
+During my PhD, I developed models to explore how the genetic architecture of adaptive traits influences the contribution of hybridization to colonization.
+The goal of this research was to increase our understanding of the factors which determine when and how hybridization facilitates biological invasions.
+For a more detailed explanation of this work check out the published version in Evolution:

-My empirical work aims to test the predictions generated by my models.
-As such, I am investigating potential cases of hybridization between native and invasive plant species in the Galápagos archipelago.
+My empirical work during my dissertation focused on investigating the potential consequences of hybridization between native and invasive plant species in the Galápagos archipelago.
 Why the Galápagos?
 The Galápagos consists of many isolated islands which are themselves isolated from continental South America.
-Galápagos therefore offers an ideal natural laboratory to study evolutionary processes within varying ecological contexts.
+Galápagos therefore offers an ideal natural laboratory to study evolutionary processes within varying ecological contexts and with naturally occurring experimental replicates.
 In addition, roughly a third of all native plant genera in the Galápagos also contain at least one introduced species.
 The potential for hybridization between such species is therefore considerable.
-I am investigating hybridization in one such genus: Psidium (guava).
-In Galápagos, there occurs a native and invasive species of guava on the inhabited islands of San Cristobal, Santa Cruz, Isabela, and Floreana.
-The ranges of these species overlap at intermediate altitudes, and it is in these regions of secondary contact that I seek out hybrid populations.
-Specifically, I use a battery of morphological characteristics such as leaf dimensions, architecture, and fruit and flower dimensions in order to identify potential hybrids, and then use genomic sequencing to scan for signals of hybridization and adaptation.
-Ultimately, I seek to determine whether or not hybridization contributed to the successful invasion of introduced Psidium guajava.
+I have started to investigate hybridization in five such genera: Psidium (guava), Lantana (wild sage), Passiflora (passionfruit), Gossypium (cotton), and Cenchrus (sandspur).